- Research at Western

 Internal Research Grants

-UWS supports the development of research projects through its competitive research grant schemes.
-These schemes are designed to enable researchers to bring projects to a point where they would be competitive in major grant schemes, including ARC and NHMRC.
+The University supports the development of research projects through its competitive research grant schemes.
+These schemes are designed to enable researchers to bring projects to a point where they would be competitive in major grant schemes, including the ARC and NHMRC.

-For detailed application advice, including budgets and grant writing support, contact your Research Development Officer (RDO) in the Office of Research Services (ORS).
+For detailed application advice and grant writing support, contact your Research Development Officer (RDO)